tanhakabir/WW84-Python-Lessons/site/secret_message.md

 _Can you discover the true meaning of this note?
 I will give you the details for a meeting place and time, and I’m counting on your skills as a world-famous code-breaker._

-_To help you, I’ve enclosed instructions for how to command an enchanted Python that will do whatever you command._
+_To help you, I’ve enclosed instructions for how to direct an enchanted Python that will do whatever you command._

 **Let's crack the this cryptic note to find the easter egg!**

-### The mystery note's instructions are below -- follow them to reveal the truth...
+### The mystery note's instructions are below -- follow them to reveal the truth

-First, you’ll need a way to command the enchanted Python!
+First, you’ll need a way to command the enchanted Python.
 Luckily, my team has created something called Visual Studio Code that will allow you to do just that.

 | Windows| Mac | Linux |
 | :---: | :---: | :---: |